A refinement of the Lorentz local field expression with impact on the Clausius-Mossotti and Lorentz-Lorenz models: Introduction

 Fig. \ref{fig:Lorentz local field} compares the field factors introduced above and shows the difference is significant.
 As an example, for a regular value of $\varepsilon_\mathrm{r}=4$, Eq. (\ref{eq:local_field_Lorentz}) overestimates the local field by 50\%. \\

 Section \ref{se:2} will explain the origin of this difference and establish Eq. (\ref{eq:local_field_Maxwell}) as the exact expression for the local field.
 Sections \ref{se:3} and \ref{se:4} recall the original Clausius-Mossotti and Lorentz-Lorenz models and relates them to the local field expression they are based on.
 With the exact field solution refined expressions are derived, and application examples are presented.
 Section \ref{se:5} shows how estimates of molecular polarizability change going from the original to the alternative expressions.
+An extension for the local field, from a single molecule to a spherical set of molecules, is given in Appendix \ref{app:Spherical_set}.
 Appendix \ref{app:Field} provides the background for the field solutions of uniform-field spheres based on a particular distribution of the sphere’s surface charge, for different sets of relative permittivity inside and outside the sphere.
 It then shows how the application of an external field induces such sphere polarization and provides the combined field solutions, for all sets, including generic equations which cover all of them.
 A verification by finite element modeling is given.